ccammack/cannon/README.md

 # Running

 Start *lf* as usual and then press **T** to open the preview browser.
 Browse the file system using *lf* and file previews should appear in the browser window.
+Press **T** again to close the preview browser.

 ![Cannon preview](cannon-preview.png "Cannon preview")